PULSE: Accelerating Distributed Pointer-Traversals on Disaggregated Memory (Extended Version): Programming Model

-We illustrate the expressiveness of \name's iterator interface by demonstrating how the \code{find()} operation on C++ STL \code{unordered\_map} can be ported to \name.
-Listing~\ref{lst:stl} shows a highly simplified version of its implementation in STL --- the pointer traversal begins by computing a hash function and determining a pointer to the hash bucket corresponding to the hash.
-It then iterates through a linked list corresponding to the hash bucket, terminating either if the key is found, or the linked list ends without the key being found.
+\paragraphb{An illustrative example} We demonstrate how the \code{find()} operation on C++ STL \code{unordered\_map} can be ported to \name.
+Listing~\ref{lst:stl} shows a simplified version of its implementation in STL --- the pointer traversal begins by computing a hash function and determining a pointer to the hash bucket corresponding to the hash.
+It then iterates through a linked list corresponding to the hash bucket, terminating if the key is found or the linked list ends without it being found.

 Listing~\ref{lst:stl_mod} shows the corresponding iterator implementation in \name.
-We note that much of the implementation remains unchanged, with a minor restructuring of the logic across the \code{init()}, \code{next()}, and \code{end()} functions.
-The only major changes required are --- how the state (the search key) is exchanged across the three functions, and how the data is returned back to the user via the \code{scratch\_pad} (an error message if the key is not found, or the value corresponding to the key if it is).
+Much of the implementation is unchanged, with minor restructuring for \code{init()}, \code{next()}, and \code{end()} functions.
+The main changes are --- how the state (the search key) is exchanged across the three functions and how the data is returned back to the user via the \code{scratch\_pad} (an error message if the key is not found, or its value if it is).

+\paragraphb{Ported Data Structures} While the \name programming model applies to various programming languages that support iterator interfaces, we have restricted our focus to C++ data structure libraries due to their widespread use.
+We have applied the \name programming model to 13 commonly-used data structures found in popular libraries such as STL~\cite{stl}, Boost~\cite{boost}, and Google Btree~\cite{google-btree} (Table \ref{table:extra-apps-2}); we defer a comprehensive description of their details to Appendix.